 The long game

-Another benefit of alloy is the strength of the material.
-Where copper can be soft and malleable, alloy holds up against forces like stress, vibration and pressure really well.
+The strength of alloy is also a benefit.
+Where copper can be soft and malleable, alloy can hold up against forces like stress, vibration and pressure really well.

 This means in racing environments; you can confidently push the limits of your vehicle without fear of overheating or breaking parts.
-For your average car, this makes it a very sturdy option.
+For your average car, it also makes it a very sturdy option.

 Issues with stray current

 Stray current, also known as electrolysis, is a critical issue for radiators.
 All aluminium in contact with the stray-current-carrying coolant will be affected.
-The thin tubes are the first to fail as a result of this corrosion.
+When stray current takes hold it can manifest as:

 Electrolysis can happen in a few different ways.
-Often it is caused by incorrect installation of the radiator or fans, undiagnosed pre-existing issues such as faulty relays or poorly grounded electrical components.
+Often it is caused by:

 Natrad tests for stray current upon every radiator installation and can also test any vehicle’s cooling system for any pre-existing issues.